rnharmening/DupGeneIdentifier/README.md

 Nextflow script to identify duplicated gene sequences in a FastA file.
 Each gene has to be one sequence in the Fasta file

-To run the pipeline blast has to be installed.
+To run the pipeline blast has to be installed (or you use the conda `environment.yml`).

 ## General Usage